matter-labs/zksync-web-era-docs/docs/dev/developer-guides/contracts/system-contracts.md

 [Interface](https://github.com/matter-labs/v2-testnet-contracts/blob/8de367778f3b7ed7e47ee8233c46c7fe046a75a3/l2/system-contracts/interfaces/IContractDeployer.sol#L5)

 This contract is used to deploy new smart contracts.
 Its job is to make sure that the bytecode for each deployed contract is known.
-This contract also defined the derivation address.
-Whenever a contract is deployed it emits the `ContractDeployed` event.
+This contract also defines the derivation address.
+Whenever a contract is deployed, it emits the `ContractDeployed` event.

 In the future, we will add a description of how to interact directly with this contract.